tldr-pages/tldr-node-client/README.md

 #### Installation Issues

-- If you are trying to install as non-root user (`npm install -g tldr`) and get something like -
+- If you are trying to install as non-root user (`npm install -g tldr`) and get something like:

  ```
  Error: EACCES: permission denied, access '/usr/local/lib/node_modules/tldr'